thedavecarroll/BluebirdPS/docs/Lists/Get-TwitterListSubscriber.md

 ## SYNOPSIS

-Returns a collection of subscriber usernames of the specified list.
+Returns a collection of subscriber user objects of the specified list.

 ## SYNTAX